 Sustainable Investment Policy

-Share voting, one of four major components of our Corporate Governance Policy, is how we seek to exercise our duty and obligation to influence the activities of individual companies, whose stocks comprise the equities allocations of the underlying portfolios of the Mercer Super Investment Trust options.
-Our Proxy Voting Search lets you see where Mercer has applied its share voting power on behalf of investors.
-Search by investment option or by
+Share voting, one of the major components of our Sustainable Investment Policy, is how we seek to exercise our duty and obligation to influence the activities of individual companies, whose stocks comprise the equities allocations of the underlying portfolios of the Mercer Super Investment Trust options.
+In order to provide more information on how Mercer is exercising our proxy votes within our portfolios we have: